About apps and data stores

 • Advanced website indexing:

-• Provides advanced search capabilities over an index that's generated based on the existing Google Search index for the included websites.
-The Vertex AI Agent Builder app owners can then expand the coverage of the index by recrawling the websites whenever necessary, keeping it fresh.
+• The Vertex AI Search app owners can perform an initial indexing that mirrors the Google Search index and then expand the index's coverage by recrawling the websites whenever necessary, keeping it fresh.
 For more information, see Refresh web pages.
 The advanced capabilities of advanced website indexing are listed in Advanced website indexing.

 • Provides the capability to add structured data to the data store schema.
 A website contains unstructured data, but you can add structured data in the form of meta tags, PageMap attributes, and schema.org data to your web pages.
 You can then use this structured data to edit the data store schema as explained in Use structured data for advanced website indexing.